Jbleezy/BO1-Reimagined/README.md

 ### M1911
 * Upgraded: increased impact damage from 1000 to 1200
 * Upgraded: increased minimum explosion damage from 75 to 300
-* Upgraded: ammo now gets added at the same time that it does in the reload animation

 ### M72 LAW
 * Can now fire without aiming